saikat-says-cool/sentivibe/docs/PRODUCT_DOCUMENTATION.md

     *   **Summary Insights:** A concise, human-readable summary of the AI's findings, explaining the overall sentiment and key takeaways, with an emphasis on how popular comments influenced the assessment.

 ### 2.3.
 Programmatic SEO & Video Analysis Library (NEW)
-*   **Automated Blog Post Generation:** Immediately after a video analysis is complete, the AI automatically generates a comprehensive, SEO-optimized blog post.
-This post summarizes the public sentiment, emotional tones, and key themes of the video, incorporating insights from the analysis and top comments.
+*   **Automated Blog Post Generation:** Immediately after a *new* video analysis is complete, the AI automatically generates a comprehensive, SEO-optimized blog post.
+For videos previously analyzed, the existing blog post is retrieved and linked, ensuring **only one unique blog post exists per video**.
 *   **SEO Optimization:** Each generated blog post includes:
     *   A compelling, SEO-optimized title.
     *   A URL-friendly slug.